 Six ways to feel close to the countryside in a winter lockdown

-The coronavirus pandemic has changed the shape of our winter, with a national lockdown and with that, a lot more time in our homes.
+The coronavirus pandemic has changed the shape of our winter, with lockdowns, altered plans and a lot more time in our homes.
 We share ways to feel connected to the natural world outside.

 Even without the impact of a lockdown, the darker, colder days of deep winter keep us all inside much more this time of year.
 Huddled on sofas, hands wrapped around warm cups of tea, nature and the vast landscapes of our countryside can feel very far away.